Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Evaluation

 \textbf{Assessment of LLM Validity. } To identify \techname{}'s response quality, three English experts were recruited to evaluate a total of 300 examples.
-Responses deemed error-free were labeled ``Valid,'' whereas those containing errors were labeled ``Invalid,'' with experts providing detailed justifications for each judgment.
+Responses deemed error-free were labeled ``Valid,'' and those containing errors ``Invalid,''; experts recorded the error types focusing on hallucinations and incorrect explanations and provided detailed justifications for each judgment.
 After this human-led evaluation, a self-validation process was conducted using an LLM, and we compared the results.

-As shown in \autoref{tab:validation_counts}, the human experts' assessments revealed an overall valid rate of 76\% for vocabulary, 93\% for comprehension, and 90\% for grammar.
-Vocabulary emerged as the least accurate component, with 24\% of the responses flagged for errors.
-The cause of this was not due to difference in the meaning.
-Half of these errors (12 cases out of 24) stemmed from missing or incomplete information, where the English and Korean explanations, or examples to the text were omitted.
-Incorrect Korean meaning descriptions, accounted for 8 cases.
+As shown in \autoref{tab:validation_counts}, the human experts' assessments revealed an overall valid rate of 88\% for vocabulary, 93\% for comprehension, and 90\% for grammar.
+Vocabulary emerged as the least accurate component, with 12\% of the responses flagged for errors.
+Incorrect translation of vocabulary accounted for 8 cases.
+Upon rechecking these eight cases, six involved semantically equivalent Korean paraphrases, whereas two were judged completely incorrect.
+Hence, while there exist some minor errors, we want to highlight that true semantic errors were rare.
 Comprehension errors (7\% invalid) mainly involved reasoning that extended beyond the scope of the given sentences, while grammar errors (10\% invalid) frequently related to incorrect parts of speech.

 \textbf{LLM's self validation vs. human validation. }The LLM’s self-validation rated the responses as 93\% Valid for vocabulary, 97\% Valid for comprehension, and 96\% valid for Grammar.
 According to the LLM, vocabulary mistakes (7\% invalid) were often due to fabricated or irrelevant contexts and mistranslations, while comprehension issues (3\% invalid) stemmed from fabricated details beyond the original text.
 Grammar errors (4\% invalid) centered on incorrect verb tenses.
 Except for omissions of Korean translations in Vocabulary, the LLM’s error diagnoses largely aligned with those of the human experts.